junxit/us-congress-bills-111/metadata.md

 - 2009-06-18 — Introduced in Senate
 - 2009-06-18 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2009-12-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-103.
+- 2009-12-09 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 111-103.
+- 2009-12-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 223.